MrGuard: A Multilingual Reasoning Guardrail for Universal LLM Safety: Multilingual Guard with Reasoning

-We detail our algorithm for building a guardrail with reasoning capabilities for multilingual content moderation in this section.
+We detail our algorithm for building MrGuard: a guardrail with reasoning capabilities for multilingual content moderation in this section.
 The approach consists of three key components as shown in Figure \ref{fig:guardrail-overview}: \\ 1.
-Synthetic Data Generation – Inspired by \citet{GuardReasoner}, we collect the analysis of safety for our seed data from a more powerful proprietary model, GPT-4o-mini\footnote{We utilize GPT-4o-mini (gpt-4o-mini-2024-07-18) through all data generation stage.} and use the collected data to train our model.
+Synthetic Data Generation – Inspired by \citet{GuardReasoner}, we collect the analysis of safety for our seed data from a more powerful proprietary model, GPT-4o-mini\footnote{We utilize GPT-4o-mini (gpt-4o-mini-2024-07-18) through all data generation stage, referred to as GPT for simplcity, in the next subsection.} and use the collected data to train our model.
 We additionally generate multilingual data and corresponding multilingual analysis using GPT-4o-mini.

 \noindent2.
 Supervised Fine-Tuning – We fine-tune an instruction-optimized model on the generated data to enable multilingual reasoning capabilities on content moderation, and safety classification.